 Delicata Winter Squash is one of the sweetest winter squashes you can grow.
-This is a bush variety with compact plants that are less vining than the standard delicata squash.
+Delicata has a vining growth habit that provides excellent ground cover for weed suppression during the lifetime of the plant.
 Plants produce fruits that have a creamy-white color with green stripes and specks.
 Cylindrical fruits will mature to 1-3 lbs and are usually 3″ in diameter and 6″ long.
 Delicata Winter Squash is known for its high sugar content, and the taste is often compared to sweet potatoes.
 Delicata Winter Squash was an All American Selections winner and has exhibited tolerance to powdery mildew.

 Winter squash may be direct seeded or transplanted, although we highly recommend direct seeding.
 To ensure a good stand, we recommend planting seeds every 12″ along the intended row.
 Once plants emerge, thin plants to one every 2 feet.
 Winter squash can be susceptible to plant diseases like downy mildew and powdery mildew if leaves receive excess moisture.
 As a result, we recommend using drip irrigation on winter squash to reduce plant moisture and feed plants more effectively.
 During periods of heavy rainfall, using a fungicide like Liquid Copper can help to alleviate disease pressure as well.